HangfireIO/Hangfire.io/_drafts/hangfire-1.8.0-rc3.md

 <span class="type">BackgroundJob</span>.ContinueJobWith(id, () => Continuation(<span class="keywd">default</span>),
     <span class="type">JobContinuationOptions</span>.OnlyOnSucceededState);</code></pre>

-<a href="/pro/#atomic-background-job-creation">Batches feature</a> from Hangfire Pro allows to create the whole block atomically, so either all background jobs or none of them will be created on failure.
+<a href="/pro/#atomic-background-job-creation">Batches feature</a> from Hangfire Pro allows the creation of the whole block atomically, so either all background jobs or none of them will be created on failure.

 <pre><code><span class="type">BatchJob</span>.StartNew(batch =>
 {